So, You Want to Be a Writer? Read This First. 55 Comments

 We’ve since become good friends and — who would have imagined? — have even taken retreats together while on deadline.
 Our latest jam sessions took place in a beach cabin in Malibu.
 I was finishing The 4-Hour Body and Neil was wrapping up his latest opus, Everyone Loves You When You’re Dead: Journeys into Fame and Madness.

-Evenings were spent force-feeding Neil protein (that’s when he gained 10 pounds), drinking Cocoladas, and trading war stories from publishing and writing.
+Evenings were spent force-feeding Neil protein (that’s when he gained 10 pounds), drinking Cocoladas, and trading war stories from publishing and writing, also those about nasty class-mates asking “write my research paper for me” constantly back in the day.

 Neil wrote one chapter in his new book about the trials and torture of editing.
 I almost died laughing (crying inside) when I read a draft, and I made him promise I could put it on this blog…